Custom teaching online

 Insights from this work informed subsequent trials around different types of learning content with a particular focus on how each element was presented (described) on its own and within overarching study guides.

-The learnings from this project inform the content of my webinar Click-worthy learning content (see here).
+The learnings from this project inform the content of my professional development offering Click-worthy learning content.

 Project: Educators frustrated by lack of student engagement and attendance at live online sessions